-The method constructs a suitable solver (SolverBase) and controller (Controller) to advance the state over the temporal range specified by t_range.
+The method constructs a suitable solver (SolverBase) and controller (Controller) to advance the state over the temporal range specified by t_range .
 This method only exposes the most common functions, so explicit construction of these classes might offer more flexibility.

 - state (FieldBase) The initial state (which also defines the spatial grid). - t_range (float or tuple) Sets the time range for which the PDE is solved.
 This should typically be a tuple of two numbers, (t_start, t_end), specifying the initial and final time of the simulation.
 If only a single value is given, it is interpreted as t_end and the time range is (0, t_end). - dt (float) Time step of the chosen stepping scheme.
 If None, a default value based on the stepper will be chosen.
-If an adaptive stepper is used (supported by ScipySolver and ExplicitSolver), dt sets the initial time step. - tracker (TrackerCollectionDataType) Defines a tracker that processes the state of the simulation at specified times.
-A tracker is either an instance of Tracker-Base or a string, which identifies a tracker.
-All possible identifiers can be obtained by calling get_named_trackers().
+If an adaptive stepper is used (supported by ScipySolver and ExplicitSolver), dt sets the initial time step. - tracker (TrackerCollectionDataType) Defines trackers that process the state of the simulation at specified times.
+A tracker is either an instance of Tracker-Base or a string identifying a tracker (possible identifiers can be obtained by calling get_named_trackers()).
 Multiple trackers can be specified as a list.
-The default value auto checks the state for consistency (tracker 'consistency') and displays a progress bar (tracker 'progress').
-More general trackers are defined in trackers, where all options are explained in detail.
-In particular, the interval at which the tracker is evaluated can be chosen when creating a tracker object explicitly. - solver (SolverBase or str) Specifies the method for solving the differential equation.
+The default value auto checks the state for consistency (tracker 'consistency') and displays a progress bar (tracker 'progress') when tqdm is installed.
+More general trackers are defined in track-ers, where all options are explained in detail.
+In particular, the time points where the tracker analyzes data can be chosen when creating a tracker object explicitly. - solver (SolverBase or str) Specifies the method for solving the differential equation.
 This can either be an instance of SolverBase or a descriptive name like 'explicit' or 'scipy'.
 The valid names are given by pde.solvers.registered_solvers().
 Details of the solvers and additional features (like adaptive time steps) are explained in solvers.